 Guided Learning

-The programme is fully online with all the materials you require on Canvas - The College of Legal Practice’s Learning Portal.
+The programme is fully online with all the materials you require for each module available on Canvas.
+You will also receive a hard-copy GDL manual at the start of the programme.

 • View the introductory recorded presentation